hanhua/nodejs-start/README.md

 # Create NodeJS React App with server, deployable on Azure

-The starter project for an React app with both client and server code.
+The starter project for an NodeJS React app with both client and server code.

 ## Versions ahd layout